 Our Spanish program is immersion-based, positive and fun!
 Students will interact with one another and the instructor while building confidence to communicate and understand Spanish, as well as appreciating Hispanic culture.
 Taught by native speaking instructor.

-- Basic paragraph writing (topic sentence, closing sentence, starting a new paragraph)
+- How do I write a paragraph? (topic sentence, closing sentence, starting a new paragraph)